SaskTel drops prices on internet, data plans and devices for Boxing Week

 Wireless

 When it comes to wireless deals, SaskTel is offering people either a discount on a new device or $20 off per month on a plan when they buy a new phone.
-As far as I can tell, the phone discounts are quite substantial, with the iPhone 13 being knocked down to $359 upfront or a lowly $15 per month ($770 off).
+As far as I can tell, the phone discounts are quite substantial, with the iPhone 13 being knocked down to $359 upfront or $15 per month ($770 off) on a two year plan

 You can check out the plans and devices here.